FlorentZani/TaskManagment/README.md

 ## Running the Backend Server with SQL Server and Entity Framework Core

-For the frontend application to function correctly, you need to have the backend server running.
-This project uses Microsoft SQL Server (SQLEXPRESS) and .NET 6 with Entity Framework Core.
-Follow these steps to set up and run your backend server:
+To ensure the full functionality of your frontend application, it is crucial to have the backend server running.
+This project utilizes Microsoft SQL Server (SQLEXPRESS) and is developed using .NET 6 with Entity Framework Core.
+Here's how to set up and run your backend server:

 ### Prerequisites
-- Ensure you have .NET 6 SDK installed on your machine.
+- .NET 6 SDK installed on your machine.
-- Have Microsoft SQL Server (SQLEXPRESS) installed and running.
+- Microsoft SQL Server (SQLEXPRESS) installed and running.
-- A database named `TaskManagmentDB` should exist in your SQL Server instance.
-If it doesn't and also the commands dosen't create it manually, create it manually using SQL Server Management Studio or another database management tool.
+- A database named `TaskManagmentDB` should exist on your SQL Server instance.
+Create it manually using SQL Server Management Studio or another database management tool if it's not already there.

 ### Steps to Run the Backend Server